timeplus-io/docs/docs/private-beta-1.md

 * Streaming engine

   * [Session window](functions#session) now supports millisecond for window_start/window_end.
   * Added a new [lags](functions#lags) function to get a range of past results.
-This could help the pure-SQL based ML/predition.
+This could help the pure-SQL based ML/prediction.
-  * Added a new [grok](functions#grok) function to parse a line of text into key/value pairs, without having to write regular expression.
+  * Added a new [grok](functions#grok) function to parse a line of text into key/value pairs, without having to write regular expressions.

 * Source and sink